smikhalevski/racehorse/README.md

   .payload;
 ```

-If your app initializes an event bridge after the web view was created, you may need to establish the connection
+If your app initializes an event bridge after the WebView was created, you may need to establish the connection
 manually before using synchronous requests:

 ```ts